xani-dev/javascript-react-2/Assignments.md

 ![](./docs/ex9a.png)

-Buttons "Add 1" and "Add 2" and "Add 3" have been pushed:
+Both buttons have been pushed:

 ![](./docs/ex9b.png)